drpietz/better-digitalocean-dyndns/README.md

 You can use `%v4` to insert the IPv4 address and `%v6` for the IPv6 address respectively.
 Use `%%` to insert a literal %.

 `device` is used as an identifier to determine wheter a device is supposed to handle dynamic IP updates for this record.

+## Handling multiple devices
+You can use the device property of dynamic records to specify the name of the device, which is supposed to handle dns updates for this record.